kdave/btrfs-progs/Documentation/mkfs.btrfs.rst

         Try to compress files when using *--rootdir*.
 Supported values for *algo* are *no* (the default), *zstd*, *lzo* or *zlib*.
 The optional value *level* is a compression level, 1..15 for *zstd*, 1..9 for *zlib*.

+        It is recommended to use the highest level to achieve maximum space savings.
+        Compression at mkfs time is not as constrained as in kernel where it's desirable to use the less CPU load.
+Otherwise the default level is 3.

         As with the kernel, :command:`mkfs.btrfs` won't write compressed extents when they would be larger than the uncompressed versions, and will set file attribute